INSTARLab/Website/business/overview.md

 ## Who We Are
 Instar Lab is a nonprofit research institute founded to challenge the boundaries of science, technology, and human understanding.
 As a futuristic lab built for exploration, we welcome bold ideas, unconventional thinking, and experimental breakthroughs that defy traditional limits.
 ## What We Do
-We conduct advanced research, develop high-impact STEM labs, and cultivate intellectual property that advances both public knowledge and practical technology.
-From scientific theory to experimental tools, our work supports a wide spectrum of innovation—across disciplines and beyond convention.
+We conduct advanced research, develop high impact STEM labs, and cultivate intellectual property that advances both public knowledge and practical technology.
+From scientific theory to experimental tools, our work supports a wide spectrum of innovation across disciplines and beyond convention.
 ## Who We Serve
 We support a global community of:
 - Scientists and researchers